 - maintains habitats and species of Favourable Conservation Status (FCS)

 - Special Protection Areas (SPA) classified under the Birds Directive

 - Special Areas of Conservation (SAC) classified under the Habitats Directive and ‘candidate’ SAC

 For a proposal to potentially affect a site, there has to be a link or connection between the qualifying interests of the site and the changes that a proposal may cause.

-It is not possible to produce a list of plans or projects that must always be subject to appraisal and those that will not.
-Neither the EC Directives or the Habitats Regulations define the scope of either plan or project by reference to particular categories of either.
-Instead, the key limiting factor is whether a plan or project could undermine the conservation objectives of the qualifying features for which the site was designated.
+It's not possible to produce a list of plans or projects that must always be subject to appraisal and those that will not.
+Neither the European Commission Directives or the Habitats Regulations define the scope of either plan or project by reference to particular categories.
+Instead, the key limiting factor is whether a plan or project could undermine the conservation objectives of the qualifying features for which the site was classified.

-Where there is a likely significant effect we cannot approve a proposal unless it can be shown beyond reasonable scientific doubt by means of ‘appropriate assessment’ that it will not adversely affect the integrity of a European site.
+Where there's a likely significant effect we cannot approve a proposal unless it can be shown beyond reasonable scientific doubt by means of ‘appropriate assessment’ that it will not adversely affect the integrity of a European site.

 Approval for plans or projects

-If it cannot be ascertained that a proposal will not adversely affect the integrity of a European site, consent, permission or other authorisation will not be granted.
-The proposal will then be returned to the applicant for revision until subsequent reassessment can establish, with certainty, that there will be no adverse effect on the European site.
+If there remains uncertainty that a proposal will adversely affect the integrity of a European site, authorisation will not be granted.
+The proposal will then be returned to the applicant for revision until we can establish, with certainty, that there will be no adverse effect on the European site.

-The Habitats Regulations also state, where appropriate, we should take the opinion of the general public.
-Our process for doing so is by publishing details of the associated Forest Plan, Woodland Creation Application, Felling Permission or Environmental Impact Assessment on our Public Registers.
+The Habitats Regulations also state, where appropriate, we should take the opinion of the public.
+To do this, we publish details of the proposed plan or project on our public registers.